aytekinkaplan/JavaScript_Advance/collections_set_map.md

    }
    ```

-   Sure!
 Here’s a more detailed and high-quality example, with explanations:

 ### Example: Student Grades Map